wasteology/Incoming-Bills-Dashboard/README.md

 ### Purpose

-The Invoice Volume Dashboard provides visibility into hauler invoice processing patterns to support month-end close operations and identify anomalies that may indicate billing issues, contract changes, or data routing problems.
+The Invoice Volume Dashboard provides visibility into the daily inbound invoice count.
+The dashboard shows daily volume against average daily average, monthly volume by hauler, and surfaces the haulers who demonstrate a 25% drop in volume month over month.

 ---